omshete96/News-Aggregator/README.md

 # News Aggregator

-## Description
-The **News Aggregator** is a web application that consolidates news articles from various sources into a single platform.
-Users can browse the latest news, filter articles by categories, and read summaries or full articles.
-This project aims to provide an efficient way to stay updated on current events from multiple news outlets.

 ## Features
 - 📰 **Article Aggregation**: Collects news articles from various sources using APIs or web scraping.
 - 🔍 **Search Functionality**: Allows users to search for articles based on keywords or categories.